Jumbled Words and Sentences for Class 7

 Step 3: Look for transition words.
 Transition words like "first," "next," "then," "finally," or "in addition" can help to identify the order of events or ideas in the sentences.

-For example, many and only
+For instance, many and only

 Step 4: Consider logical flow.
 Pay attention to the punctuation which can provide you a good clue.
 Think about what makes sense in terms of the flow of ideas.
 Sentences should logically follow one another to create a coherent paragraph.

-For example, and
+For instance, and

 Step 6: Arrange the sentences based on analysis and start rearranging the sentences in the correct order.
 You can use numbers or arrows to indicate the sequence.